-Because of the way the calendar falls this year, All Saints Sunday this year is also Remembrance Sunday for us here in Canada.
-And so, we will also remember that among the great cloud of witnesses are those whose earthly journeys were ended through the horrors of war.
-We continue to pray that the lists of those we remember on Remembrance Day will, by human courage and God’s providence, grow no longer.
+Because of the way the calendar falls, All Saints Sunday this year is also Remembrance Sunday for us here in Canada, and so we will also remember that among the great cloud of witnesses are those whose earthly journeys were ended through the horrors of war, and we will pray that the lists of those we remember on Remembrance Day might, by God’s providence, grow no longer.